Warning: The following contains major spoilers for the first three seasons of Cable Girls!

-Cable Girls, the soapy Netflix period drama from Spain about late 1920s phone operators, is back for Season 3, and it has a major queer storyline at its center.
+Cable Girls, the soapy Netflix period drama from Spain about late 1920s phone operators, is back for Season 3.
+And it has a major queer storyline at its center!

-Though no one else is privy to the relationship, the trio settle into it seamlessly, finding time together after work at Sara’s apartment.
-That is until Miguel begins to feel left out.
+Though no one else is knows about their “unusual” relationship, the trio settle into it seamlessly.
+The trio find time together after work at Sara’s apartment.
+Until Miguel begins to feel left out.
 As the women grow closer, he turns to drugs to help him deal.
 After a near overdose, he decides he no longer wants to be with Carlota and Sara.
-Thus, Miguel is gradually phased out of the equation in the second season, and a major character reveal shifts focus onto Sara and Carlota’s relationship as well as Sara and her gender identity.

-In the second episode of Season 2, Carlota and her friends walk in on a violent fight between their friend, Angeles, and her husband, Mario.
+Miguel is gradually phased out of the equation in the second season.
+Then, a major character reveal shifts focus onto Sara and Carlota’s relationship as well as Sara and her gender identity.
+Later, Carlota and her friends walk in on a violent fight between their friend, Angeles, and her husband, Mario.
 In their attempt to intervene, Mario is killed, and they dispose of the body by throwing it over a bridge.
 To avoid suspicion and to make sure Mario is seen boarding a departing train, Sara volunteers to wear his clothes to the station.

-Sara explains that when she was a child, her father beat her to stop her from dressing in boys’ clothes, but, despite that, she reveals that she has always felt like a “man trapped in a woman’s body.”
+Sara explains that when she was a child, her father beat her to stop her from dressing in boys’ clothes.
+But, despite that, she reveals that she has always felt like a “man trapped in a woman’s body.”
 And while she had since then gotten her “urges” under control, the feeling that she wasn’t being her full authentic self never went away.
 Although Carlota is understanding, Sara still decides she needs to check herself into a mental institution.

-Treatment facilities geared towards “curing” the LGBTQ community were not uncommon at the time.
-While Spain is considered one of the most LGBTQ friendly countries in the world, from the beginning of Francisco Franco’s dictatorship in 1928, until its end 36 years later, homosexuality and anything falling under that umbrella was deemed illegal, with the occasional interruptions when the law was shortly overturned before inevitably being reinstated.
+Treatment facilities geared towards “curing” the LGBTQ+ community were not uncommon at the time.
+While Spain is considered one of the most LGBTQ+ friendly countries in the world, from the beginning of Francisco Franco’s dictatorship in 1928, until its end 36 years later, homosexuality and anything falling under that umbrella was deemed illegal, with the occasional interruptions when the law was shortly overturned before inevitably being reinstated.

 While Sara is yet to identify herself as trans, it’s refreshing to see her story unfold the way it did through the first and second seasons, and it continues to do so in the third.

 Season 3 opens at the wedding of the couple’s friend, and protagonist, Alba.
 Carlota’s father, who is in attendance, and who had stopped speaking to her several months back, makes an unexpected gesture and apologizes for his past disapproval of Carlota’s independent spirit and lifestyle.
 They hug and make up, but the moment is short-lived.
 A fire suddenly erupts in the church, killing Carlota’s father.

 Their domestic bliss is short-lived, as a feminist group they’re working with begins to express radical and violent views that the women do not approve of.
 Upon their failure to convince a judge to convict a man of his own wife’s murder, the group opts to take justice into their own hands by becoming a sort of policing agency that inflicts violence upon oppressors.

 Angered by the attack, Sara agrees to give the rights group enough money to fund a revenge plan against Carlota’s attackers.
 What they don’t tell her is that they are also using the money for their own agenda — one that involves guns and explosives, which they use to hold up the phone company during an event hosting the King of Spain, planning to force him to surrender the crown as they feel this will open up a path for the Suffrage Movement to advance.